DerwenAI/ERKG/article/draft.md

 	+ quit
 ```

+It may be simpler to run the `./python/G2ConfigTool.py` configuration tool, then type the commands shown above at its command prompt.

+Now we're ready to run Senzing _entity resolution_.
-We'll specify using up to 16 threads, to parallelize the input process:
+We'll specify using up to 16 threads, to parallelize the input process.
+That way the following steps take advantage of our multiple CPU cores and complete within just a few minutes:

 ```bash
 ./python/G2Loader.py -f lv_data/poi.json -nt 16